Gelbe Flecken

 4. Treating diseases:

-Cut off infected leaves and treat the plant with an appropriate fungicide or antibacterial agent.
+Cut off affected leaves and treat the plant with a suitable fungicide or antibacterial agent.

 5. Change location:

-If sunburn is the cause, move the plant to a bright but shaded location.
+If sunburn is the cause, place the plant in a bright but shaded location.

-If yellow spots spread quickly, multiple leaves are affected, or the entire plant shows signs of stress (e.g., drooping leaves, stopped growing), you should act immediately.
-This may indicate serious problems such as root rot or a progressive disease.
+If yellow spots spread rapidly, affect multiple leaves, or the entire plant shows signs of stress (e.g., drooping leaves, stunted growth), you should act immediately.
+This could indicate serious problems such as root rot or a progressive disease.